-11.2.1 USD Settlement Conventions
+11.2.1 Settlement Conventions

-For the US and Canada, as of Sept 2, 2017, bond settlement shifted to T+2 business days.
-For all days prior to this date, corporate settlement conventions are denoted as T+3 business days to settle.
+For the US and Canada bond settlement shifted to T+2 business days as-of September 2nd, 2017.
+For all days prior to this date, corporate settlement conventions are T+3 business days to settle.

 For EURO and GBP, the specific settlement conventions are determined by various clearing systems and are a function of, instrument type, issuer country of domicile, and type of issuer.
-With settlement days ranging from T+1 to T+3, overall 90% of bonds in the Index Universe have a settlement between T+2 and T+3 business days based on our analysis. \
+With settlement days ranging from T+1 to T+3, 90% of bonds in the Index Universe have a settlement between T+2 and T+3 business days based on our analysis6.